platformsh/platformsh-docs/docs/src/add-services/postgresql.md

 \* No High-Availability on {{% names/dedicated-gen-2 %}}.

 {{< note >}}

-Upgrading to PostgreSQL 12 using the `postgis` extension isn't currently supported.
-Attempting to upgrade with this extension enabled results in a failed deployment that requires support intervention to fix.
+You can't upgrade to PostgreSQL 12 with the `postgis` extension enabled.

-See the [Upgrading to PostgreSQL 12 with `postgis`](#upgrading-to-postgresql-12-with-the-postgis-extension) section below for more details.
+For more details, see how to [upgrade to PostgreSQL 12 with `postgis`](#upgrade-to-postgresql-12-with-the-postgis-extension).

 {{< /note >}}

 {{% deprecated-versions %}}